 The Braveheart Association

-Management Board Member Application pack
+Board Member Application pack

 1. Introduction

 The Braveheart Association is a SCIO (Scottish Charitable Incorporated Organisation) governed by a Board of Trustees.
 The Board is currently seeking to recruit new Trustees with the relevant experience and skills to ensure the organisation continues to develop and provide high quality services and be sustained long term.